-(c) Place the robot to the start position and demonstration preparation.

-The robot is placed at the competition start position in front of the display case.
-Participants prepare to start their demonstrations at the time of the competition start time.
+(c) Place the mobile robot to the start position and demonstration preparation.
+The mobile robot is placed at the competition start position in front of the display case.
+Participants prepare for the demonstration at the start of the competition, such as loading the container with new products onto the mobile robot.
 Then, the IDs of disposal items are announced and participants input the information to the system.